Skip to Content

 1. Central Queenstown

 Central Queenstown is conveniently located right on the shores of the stunning Lake Wakatipu and it’s just a 15-20 minute drive from the International Airport.
-Visiting Queenstown is one of the most popular things to do in New Zealand and for good reason, there is so much to see and do there.
-By staying in the center of Queenstown you’ll have a ton of activities such as bungee jumping, amazing hikes, water sports, and more all on offer within a stone’s throw of your hotel.
+By staying in the center of Queenstown you’ll have a ton of activities such as cruise Lake Wakatipu, taking on an amazing hike or enjoying a thrilling jet boat ride, all on offer within a stone’s throw of your hotel.

 As if the above wasn’t enough to entice you to stay in central Queenstown, there are tons of great restaurants and bars here too.
-As well as plenty of shopping, a cinema, amazing local cafes, and even two supermarkets.
+As well as plenty of shopping, a cinema, and amazing local cafes.
 You can walk off your dinner at the gorgeous Queenstown Gardens or even participate in the fun sport of disc golf.
-Without a car, you can literally enjoy some of the best activities Queenstown has to offer right from your hotel.

 Sofitel Queenstown Hotel and Spa hotel room